 No matter what type of business you operate, it never hurts to reach out with a friendly mailing telling the customer you miss them and that they’re welcome back to your establishment or website anytime.

 Creating an incentive in the way of a free item with no purchase necessary will help them re-engage by at least getting them in the store or on the website for said free item.
-Once they come back, you can offer an upsell or cross-sell item to go along with their free purchase.
+Once they return, you can offer an upsell or cross-sell item to accompany their free purchase.

-Direct mail seems to be a dying art, as many companies feel digital is the only way to market in the 21st century, but never limit yourself with pragmatic reasoning.
-Because many businesses feel this way, dare to be different, dare to be bold.
+Direct mail is a dying art, as many companies feel digital is the only way to market in the 21st century, but never limit yourself to pragmatic reasoning.
+Because many businesses think this way and dare to be different and bold.
 Send that postcard.
-Type up that letter, heck, handwrite it if you have the time and the patience, slap a stamp on it and send it out.
+Type up that letter, handwrite it if you have the time and the patience, slap a stamp on it, and send it out.
 Show your customers you’re thinking of them and that you’re devoting the time to meet their needs.